snowgy/pintos_user_program/README.md

 	 -----------------------------
 ```

-We will first get the `SYS_CODE` to decide which syscall is called.
-The we will read the arguments and do validation.
+We will first get the `SYS_CODE` to decide which syscall is used.
+Then we will read the arguments and do validation.
 The major challange here is to valify whether the argument pointer is valid.
 We should not only check whether the address of the pointer is a valid user address, but also check whether it is mapped in the kenerl address.

 The most difficult part is to implement `exec` and `wait`.
-When `exec`, the parent process must wait until the child process finished load operation. `wait` is to wait for a child process to finish, then the parent process can proceed executing.
+When `exec`, the parent process must wait until the child process finished `load` operation. `wait` is to wait for a child process to finish, then the parent process can proceed executing.

 ##### Synchronization

-When `exec`, the parent process must wait until the child process finished load operation. `wait` is to wait for a child process to finish, then the parent process can proceed executing.
+When `exec`, the parent process must wait until the child process finished load operation. `wait` is to wait for a child process to finish, then the parent process can proceed executing.We use semaphore to implement the synchronization.

 ### Task 3: File Operation Syscalls